 We support those who are unemployed or elderly and work to facilitate greater community participation in the area.
 We operate a Community Crèche, Afterschool Programme, Meals on Wheels, Community Café, Educational Training Programmes, Arts and Heritage Dept as well as an Environmental Section.

 In October 2015 we expanded our local Meals on Wheels Service to cover the whole South Clare area.
-We currently deliver a 2 course hot meal daily to the areas of Newmarket on Fergus, Quin, Doora, Clarecastle, Kilkishen Village, Kilmurry, Sixmilebridge and Bunratty.
-Our Community Café, Café Fergus opened in 2010 and continues to thrive as a valued social hub in the village.
-We also facilitate local groups such as the Going Strong Active Retirement Group, the vibrant Buzzstop Youth Café as well as the O’ Regan Park Playground and Recreation Area.
+Since March 2020 we expanded further to deliver a 2 course hot meal daily to the areas of Ennis, Shannon, Newmarket on Fergus, Quin, Doora, Clarecastle, Ballyea, Dangan, Kilkishen, Kilmurry, Sixmilebridge and Bunratty.

 Our Mission Statement